platium111/property-frontend/ERROR.md

 - [e_not_passing_full_variable_props] <Customer searchText> -> is is boolean value

 1/11/2020

 - [e_fixing_customer] DB Condition Check error -> fix by checking mandatory condtion, when we pass data to update db second is id is missed when click on a customer to edit

+- todo: need to fix update property, order of property changed -> so errors here